Networking can make or break your career, but many of us fear the very thought of pressing flesh and “working a room.”

 leungchopan / Shutterstock.com

-One major networking mistake is to take contact information and not follow up, workplace expert Hannah Morgan wrote in U.S. News & World Report.
-Thank the person, take the recommended action and tell your contact what transpired.
-If a contact offers you a recommendation that you know isn’t useful, politely tell the contact why you won’t take the referral.
+One major networking mistake is to take contact information and not follow up.
+Thank the person, take the recommended action and tell your contact what transpired — or at least explain why you didn’t take action.

 8. Take notes